►Table of Contents

 Create a Script

-Your receptionist holds one of the many keys to your financial success.
-Two of the biggest sources of lost revenue for a practice comes from:
+Did you know that two of the biggest sources of lost revenue for a practice come from:

-1. Not collecting from patients at the time of service, and
+1. Not collecting from patients at the time of service

 2. Not knowing if patients are eligible for certain procedures or supplies.